The Fall Guy (soundtrack): Development

 Dominic Lewis was assigned as the composer after previously working with Leitch on Bullet Train (2022).
 Lewis started working on the score during the pre-production stage where he received the script from Leitch and began writing the music based on the ideas he provided from the script.
 The music went through several iterations thereafter.
 The first piece written was the end credits song, which was an "old school love ballad" as Leitch suggested.
 Afterwards, he wrote several score suites for the film.
 The music from the 1970s and 1980s served as the inspiration for the film score, which matched the film's tone.

 Rachel Levy was assigned as the music supervisor.
 Producer Kelly McCormick wanted a Taylor Swift song to be played in the sequence where Colt (Gosling) reminisces of his times with Jody (Blunt), which Gosling had agreed.
 Though being unable to decide on which song to be played, he came up with "All Too Well" being a perfect fit for the sequence.
 The license to the song was secured even before the Eras Tour.
 The song "I Was Made for Lovin' You" (1979) by the hard rock band Kiss was initially refused by McCormick and the Universal Pictures' president Peter Cramer, but Leitch was insistent on using the song as the band's music was "crystallizing the tone of the movie for me, which was equal parts camp and cool".
-It was deciphered as the challenging song to get clearance, according to Levy, but as Leitch wanted it to use as a needledrop throughout the film, Lewis deconstructed and integrated the song into his theme and Yungblud covered the song for the film.
+It was deciphered as the challenging song to get clearance, according to Levy, but as Leitch wanted it to use as a throughout the film, Lewis deconstructed and integrated the song into his theme and Yungblud covered the song for the film.
 This resulted in being the "beating heart of the film's soundtrack".
 The song "You Oughta Know" by Alanis Morissette was excluded from the film during its edit.

 Besides the pre-existing songs in the film, the soundtrack had an original song "Unknown Stuntman", a take of the original theme from the television series performed by Blake Shelton.
 Though Gosling was intended to perform the theme song for the film, he refrained from doing so.